10 New Car Features You Didn’t Realize You Needed

 Buick has drivers of the all-new Enclave breathing a bit easier with the introduction of an air ionizer: a new car feature that combats foul fragrances from both inside and out.
 More than just a simple odour eliminator, the ionizer also reduces airborne dust, pollen, bacteria and viruses.
 And what happens when you breathe fresh, clean air?
 You’re more alert—which makes you a better, safer driver!

-Does your ride reek?
-Here are four DIY fixes for a foul-smelling car!
+Here are four more DIY fixes for a smelly car.

 A tailgate is the one of the most used (and abused!) parts of any truck.
 GMC has taken that into account with the launch of the all-new Sierra and its MultiPro Tailgate—essentially six impressive new car features in one.
 This multi-tasking tailgate powers down for effortless access; has a step to help you climb into the bed; a flip-up lip to keep oversized items in place; a swing down centre-section so you can access the bed without crawling inside; and an inner gate load stop.
 Oh, and it can convert to a stand-up work surface, too.
 Truly the most innovative tailgate you’ll see this year.